 2. They’re Lightweight And Breathable

 If you hate the feeling of thick nail extensions, silk wraps are for you.
 These are lightweight and breathable.
-You won’t really feel like your nails are suffocating.
+You won’t really feel like your nails are suffocating, as can often be the case with other types of fake nails like acrylics and gels.

-They are also thinner and are more flexible than other artificial nails or nail extension products.
+They are also thinner and more flexible than other artificial nails or nail extension products.

 3. They Look Like Natural Nails